Nunnally History, Family Crest & Coats of Arms

 The surname Nunnally was first found in Lancashire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held a family seat in east Lancashire.

-Important Dates for the Nunnally family
+Early History of the Nunnally family

 This web page shows only a small excerpt of our Nunnally research.
 Another 83 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Nunnally History in all our PDF Extended History products and printed products wherever possible.